 In accordance with National Instrument 58-101 Disclosure of Corporate Governance Practices, the Company is required to disclose, on an annual basis, its approach to corporate governance.
-The Governance and Nomination

-Committee continuously monitors corporate governance recommendations and has adopted robust corporate governance practices including:
+The Governance and Nomination Committee continuously monitors corporate governance recommendations and has adopted robust corporate governance practices including:

-- Ensure director independence and independent Chair of the Board; in-camera discussions at every board meeting and majority of committee meetings. - Established committees Audit, Compensation, Governance and Nomination, Finance, Disclosure and Health, Safety, Environmental & Community - ✓ Annually assess board and committee skills matrix and performance; monitor attendance and any potential for over-boarding and conflicts of interest - ✓ Support diversity while seeking out most qualified director and officer candidates - ✓ Written mandates for the Board, Chair of the Board, Chairs of Board Committees and CEO - ✓ Continuing education for directors; annual strategy sessions on the property; director rotation through committees - ✓ Succession planning for board and CEO
+- Ensure director independence and independent Chair of the Board; in-camera discussions at every board meeting and majority of committee meetings. - ✓ Established independent committees Audit, Compensation, Governance and Nomination, Finance, Disclosure and Health, Safety, Environmental & Technical - Annually assess board and committee skills matrix and performance; monitor attendance and any potential for over-boarding and conflicts of interest - ✓ Support diversity while seeking out most qualified director and officer candidates - ✓ Written mandates for the Board, Chair of the Board, Chairs of Board Committees and CEO - ✓ Continuing education for directors; strategy sessions at site; director rotation through committees - ✓ Succession planning for board and CEO